US imposes Covid-19 testing requirement on travellers arriving from China

 Passengers flying to the US from China, Hong Kong and Macau will need to get a test no more than two days before flying and present the results to their airline before boarding.

-The announcement from the Centers for Disease Control and Prevention (CDC) comes after Beijing’s easing of its zero Covid policy led to rapid rise in infections.
+The announcement from the Centers for Disease Control and Prevention (CDC) comes after Beijing’s easing of its “zero Covid” policy led to rapid rise in infections.

-The new requirement follows similar moves from Italy, Japan, India, South Korea and Taiwan.
+The new requirement follows similar moves from Italy, Japan, India and Taiwan.

+The rule will apply to all passengers over the age of two, the CDC said.
+Both PCP and and antigen tests performed or monitored by a doctor will be accepted.

 It also applies to travellers arriving from third country transit stopovers such as Vancouver, Seoul and Toronto.